Who's That Knocking at My Door: Production

 The first draft of the film was under the title Bring on the Dancing Girls.
 Scorsese shot footage in Little Italy of J.R. and his friends participating in "fights, drinking sessions, orgies", but Scorsese stated that it was "a disaster and everybody hated it".
 Haig P. Manoogian, his former professor, told him to write new scenes featuring the girl and expand upon J.R. inner conflict.

 Who's That Knocking at My Door was filmed in New York City over the course of two years, undergoing many changes, new directions and different names along the way.
 The film began in 1965 by Scorsese as a student short film about J.R. and his do-nothing friends.
 In 1967, the romance plot with Zina Bethune was introduced and spliced together with the earlier film, and the title was changed to I Call First.
 Manoogian provided $5,000 (about $49,000 in 2024) in seed money before raising an additional $65,000 (about $634,000 in 2024) from independent investors.

-The film was shot with a combination of 35 mm and 16 mm cameras.
-Scorsese shot most of the 35 mm footage with a Mitchell BNC camera, a very cumbersome camera that impeded mobility.
-He opted to shoot several scenes with the 16 mm Eclair NPR camera in order to introduce greater mobility, then blow up the footage to 35 mm.
-Much of the film editing work was done by Robert Groden, who also was the first person to show the Zapruder Film on National Television in 1975.

 Release

 The film received its world premiere at the Chicago International Film Festival in November 1967.

 Scorsese was unable to find a distributor for the film and moved to Amsterdam, where he directed commercials with Richard Coll.
-Manoogian told Scorsese that Joseph Brenner, a exploitation distributor, wanted to distribute the film as a way to enter the mainstream industry.
+Manoogian told Scorsese that Joseph Brenner, an exploitation distributor, wanted to distribute the film as a way to enter the mainstream industry.
 Brenner requested that a nude scene be added and Scorsese filmed one over the course of two days in Amsterdam with Keitel and Anne Collette.
 Max Fisher was the cinematographer for this scene as Coll was sick.
+Scorsese had to "smuggle" the footage back into the United States so that it could be edited into the movie.
+"I came back, kind of smuggled it back into the country in my raincoat, put it in the middle of the film and then the film was released."
+On the director's commentary of the DVD release, Scorsese says "I didn't declare it."

-The film was re-issued in February 1970 by Medford Film Distribution under the title J.R..
+The film was re-issued in February 1970 by Medford Film Distribution under the title J.R.
 However, all subsequent releases have been published under the 1968 title.